 Table 1-1 contains the text of the safety labels on the iControl console.
 The safety labels are provided to help you operate and maintain your console safely.
 See Figure 1-1 for the location of the safety labels.

 Item Part Description 1.
 1034161 WARNING: Disconnect power before servicing.
+2. 178475 WARNING: Hot surface.
+Do not touch.

 Figure 1-1 Safety Labels